WDverse/ReadMe-Generator/README.md

   ## License

-  This project is licensed under the BSD 3 license.
+  This project is licensed under the GPL 3.0 license.

   ## Contributing